Marshall upsets No. 8 ND 26-21; Freeman to 0-3 for Irish

 ”In house, no disrespect to Notre Dame, in house, we expected it.
 Because we talked about this summer being a team that expects to win every time we touch the field,” Huff said.

-Freeman, who was promoted from defensive coordinator after Brian Kelly left for LSU, had lost a bowl game to Oklahoma State and at Ohio State last week.
-This one will go down much differently.
+Freeman, the 36-yeard-old first-time head coach who was promoted after Brian Kelly left for LSU, had lost a bowl game to Oklahoma State and at Ohio State last week.
+This one will go down much differently to hopeful Notre Dame fans.

 The Irish had a streak of 42 straight wins against unranked opponents snapped.
-Freeman also said after the game Buchner was replaced in the closing minutes because of a shoulder injury.
-He said he didn’t know how severe it was.
+Freeman also said after the game that quarterback Tyler Buchner was replaced in the closing minutes because of a shoulder injury.
+He said he doesn’t know how severe it is.

-The Herd took a 19-15 lead with 5:16 remaining when Henry Colombi completed a 3-yard touchdown pass to Devin Miller to cap that 94-yard drive.
+The Herd took a 19-15 lead with 5:16 remaining when Henry Colombi completed a 3-yard touchdown pass to Devin Miller.
 The score was set up by a 42-yard run by Laborn, who broke a tackle at the line of scrimmage and juked Irish safety Brandon Joseph before breaking free.

 Any hope for a comeback by the Irish (0-2) ended when Owen Porter intercepted a pass by backup Irish quarterback Drew Pyne with three minutes remaining.
 Pyne threw a TD pass with 14 second left to cut the lead to five points.